Sweet and spicy shrimp pizza is a delicious twist on shrimp satay with peanut sauce! Make this simple Thai pizza recipe in only 20 minutes!

 - 2 cloves Garlic minced

-- 2 tbsp Sambal Oelek or other chili paste
+- 2 tablespoon Sambal Oelek or other chili paste

 - 1 cup Carrots shredded